GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 with each other.
 The relative influence of the unsegmented and segmented representations can be controlled with the row_weight, mentioned further below.

-This must be set before creating the unit-sources using scripts in [../../SOURCE_ZONES/TEMPLATE/EQ_SOURCE/](../../SOURCE_ZONES/TEMPLATE/EQ_SOURCE/).
+This must be finalised before creating the unit-sources using scripts in [../../SOURCE_ZONES/TEMPLATE/EQ_SOURCE/](../../SOURCE_ZONES/TEMPLATE/EQ_SOURCE/).

 approx_unit_source_length